Chris Wilder: Sheffield United boss on tattoos, bus drivers and remarkable success

 Wilder never pursued his dream job, simply allowing his career to take its course.
 But after being linked with Sheffield United on several occasions he was finally able to walk through the door.

-"It came out of the blue but when it came, when I was asking the question, I would have always been wondering 'what if?' if I hadn't taken the opportunity," he said.
+"It came out of the blue but when it came, when I was asked the question, I would have always been wondering 'what if?' if I hadn't taken the opportunity," he said.

 Wilder's status was enhanced even further by the emphatic 4-2 derby win at Sheffield Wednesday in September - the day after his 50th birthday.